2017 Philadelphia Eagles season

 The 2017 season was the Philadelphia Eagles' 85th in the National Football League (NFL), their 15th playing their home games at Lincoln Financial Field and their second under head coach Doug Pederson.
-Philadelphia won its first-ever Super Bowl title, the franchise's first championship since 1960.
-They defeated the New England Patriots in Super Bowl LII.
+Philadelphia won its first-ever Super Bowl title, upsetting the defending champion New England Patriots in Super Bowl LII.
+The victory secured their first NFL title since 1960 and fourth overall, snapping a 57-year championship drought which was the third longest in the league at that time.